Testing4AI/DeepJudge/README.md

 ## Files
 - `DeepJudge`: DeepJudge testing framework.
 - `train_models`: Train clean models and suspect models.
-- `baselines`: Our implementation of watermarking-based [1,2] and fingerprinting-based techniques [3].
+- `baselines`: Our implementation of watermarking-based [1,2] and fingerprinting-based [3] techniques.
 - `attacks`: Our implementation of model stealing attacks (fine-tuning, pruning, shuffling [4,5] and extraction [6,7,8]).

 **Reference:**